adam-p/yesterday-i-learned/git.md

 git revert -m 1 (the hash where the PR merge happened)  # Preserves history git reset --merge (the hash where the PR merge happened)  # Removes history
 ```

-### I forgot where I committed my code

-If it's in the stash, either [`git log -g stash`][stackoverflow 4] or `git diff -g stash` will show the commit.

-If it's in a branch, consider running `git log -S "(keyword from diff)" --source --all`, or any other solution [here][stackoverflow 5].

-### I want to remove all commits.
-1. Find the ID of the first commit ever.
-It will be a hash.
-Remember the first six characters, e.g. `a1b2c3`.
-2. Run `git checkout (e.g. a1b2c3)`.
-3. Delete everything on that branch, and commit the branch with `git commit -a`.
-Give yourself a good reason why you're doing this.
-4. Run `git gc`.
-5. Run [`git filter-branch --parent-filter "sed 's/-p (e.g. a1b2c3)//'" HEAD`][stackoverflow 6].
-6. Optionally, push to remote.

-### I was smart enough to use `--depth=1`, but too dumb to undo it
-Well, now you need `--depth=999`.

 ### I already made my changes in multiple commits, but the repo owner wants me to rebase it to a single commit